Safe Summer Socialising

 Although drinking outdoors is not illegal, many city and county councils have byelaws that prohibit drinking outdoors.

-It is against the law to drink alcohol within 100 metres of the pub or off-licence where it was sold.
-Make sure you keep this in mind when buying takeaway drinks.
+It is against the law to drink takeaway alcohol within 100 metres of the pub or off-licence where it was sold.

 If you are drinking in public and acting in a way that puts others’ safety at risk, the Gardaí can take your alcohol away.
 They can also take alcohol away if it is being drank by someone under the age of 18, or if they have reason to think they are underage.